samarthsing/Flood-Detection/README.md

 First is the CNN implementated from scratch and then second is using the VGG-16 pretrained network.
 CNN without using pretrained network gives 50% accuracy and with VGG-16 gave 70% accuracy.

+There are 3 folders: train, test and valid.
+Each consist of separate sub-folders Floods and Non Floods.